Achievable logoAchievable logo

 • Private REITs (unregistered, non-listed)

-Private REITs are offered only to private audiences and are therefore exempt from Securities and Exchange Commission (SEC) registration.
-Securities are exempt from many regulations and government oversight (primarily from the SEC) when they are not offered publicly.
-If you remember Regulation D (the private placement rule) from the SIE exam, this is a popular method of selling a security to a small group of millionaires, billionaires, and institutions without registration (which is costly and time consuming).
-Private REITs are often obtained through private placements.
+Private REITs are offered only to select investors and are therefore exempt from Securities and Exchange Commission (SEC) registration.
+Securities can be exempt from many regulations and government oversight (primarily SEC oversight) when they aren’t offered publicly.
+If you remember Regulation D (the private placement rule) from the SIE exam, this is a common way to sell securities to a limited group of wealthy individuals and institutions without registration (which can be costly and time-consuming).
+Private REITs are often purchased through private placements.

 Subchapter M & REITs

-Similar to mutual funds, REITs are also subject to Subchapter M, also known as the conduit rule.
-As long as REITs pass through at least 90% of the net investment income to their investors, the fund can avoid paying taxes on that income (taxes are paid by the investor instead).
-Additionally, REITs must have 75% of their assets invested in real estate and 75% of their income come from real estate investments to qualify.
+Like mutual funds, REITs are subject to Subchapter M, also called the conduit rule.
+If a REIT distributes at least 90% of its net investment income to investors, the REIT can avoid paying taxes on that income (investors pay the taxes instead).
+To qualify, REITs must also meet asset and income tests: at least 75% of assets must be invested in real estate, and at least 75% of income must come from real estate investments.

-Unlisted and private REITs are subject to more liquidity risk, so investors needing quick access to their funds should not invest in these REIT types.
-These investments should only be recommended to wealthy (sophisticated) retail investors or institutional investors that can withstand these risks.
+Unlisted and private REITs generally involve greater liquidity risk.
+Investors who may need quick access to their funds typically shouldn’t invest in these REIT types.
+These investments are generally appropriate only for wealthy (sophisticated) retail investors or institutional investors who can tolerate the liquidity constraints.

 Key points